George Soros and the Bank of England: A Huge Gamble That Paid Off

 How did things manage to get so bad for the UK?
 The event, or rather, the person who started the avalanche was the president of the Bundesbank, Helmut Schlesinger.
 On September 15, 1992, he gave an interview to the Wall Street Journal and a German newspaper called Handelsblatt.
 He declared that European currencies needed to be realigned and floated the idea of devaluation.
 In Schlesinger’s opinion, the pound was far too strong in comparison to the deutschmark.

 These comments would lead to Black Wednesday.
-George Soros had been waiting for the right moment, and this was it.
+Soros had been waiting for the right moment, and this was it.
 It was time to strike.

 After Schlesinger’s interview, the British government knew that if the pound didn't devalue, it would likely remain at the bottom end of its 6% margin.
 But if the currency did devalue, it would plummet.
 The government planned to buy a large amount of pounds to lift the currency’s value back up.
 In the end, this plan failed.